 It's a privilege, as always, to have the Secretary of State.
 We look forward to this hearing.
 We thank her for accommodating the schedule to Congress, which made it necessary to postpone the hearing yesterday due to rollcall votes on the floor.

 I turn now to my distinguished friend, Senator Biden.

 OPENING STATEMENT OF HON.
-JOSEPH R. BIDEN, JR., U.S. SENATOR FROM DELAWARE will repeat some of this in my questioning to the Secretary.
+JOSEPH R. BIDEN, JR., U.S. SENATOR FROM DELAWARE

 Senator BIDEN.
 Thank you very much, Mr. Chairman.